ThuHoang2312/Petstagram/README.md

 5. Search page

-- Search user
+- Search username for finding user.
+Click on the result will link to the profile of the user.
-- Click on the result will link to the profile of the user.
+- Search for photo by filtering photo description.
+Click on the result will link to the photo post.

 7. Single post page

-- Single photo display
+- Single photo display.
 - Comment, like and number of like on the photo are displayed.
-- If the photo has exif data, click on the photo will display a map.
+- If the photo has exif data, the location will show in the map.

 8. Account settings page

-- User can edit general information as in side menu in user page
+- User can edit general information such as username, description, avatar.
-- User can change password
+- User can change password.

 9. Secure with HTTPS redirection